 Use the Testing toolbar to control visual representation of the test results.

-The Output pane shows information about the execution time for each test.
-To view this information, click on the Testing toolbar to reveal the drop-down menu, and then click the Show Inline Statistics check command.
+The Test Runner shows information about the execution time for each test.
+To view this information, click on the toolbar, and then click the Show Inline Statistics option.

 The values displayed in the Statistics tab are not accurate and only give an approximate estimate of the test performance.
 For example, if a garbage collector works during the test run, the memory usage shown in the Statistics tab is wrong.